nasa-itc/generic_thruster/README.md

-# Generic_thruster - NOS3 Component
+# Generic Thruster - NOS3 Component
-This repository contains the NOS3 Generic_thruster Component.
+This repository contains the NOS3 Generic Thruster Component.
 This includes flight software (FSW), ground software (GSW), simulation, and support directories.

-## Component Template
-This component template utilizes canned files from the existing [generic_thruster component](https://github.com/nasa-itc/generic_thruster) to generate a new component to do development in.

-Expected utilization:
-* Determine the desired component name
-* Create a new submodule for the component via GitHub
-* Add the submodule to this project
-  * `git submodule init`
-  * `git submodule add -f -b main <New_Submodule_Link> ./components/<New_Component_Name>`
-* Generate the new files
-  * `./generate_template.sh <New_Component_Name>`
-    * Note that <New_Component_Name> must be <= 10 characters by default or you'll need to shorten the software bus pipe name after the fact
-* The new files should be placed in the submodule
-  * `../<New_Component_Name>/`
-* Commit the new files to the submodule
-  * `git add * && git add .gitignore`
-  * `git commit -m "Initial component template based on version 0.0.0"`
-* Add new component to flight software (fsw) in the following files:
-  * `./fsw/nos3_defs/cpu1_cfe_es_startup.scr`
-  * `./fsw/nos3_defs/targets.cmake`
-  * `./fsw/nos3_defs/tables/*`
-* Add new component to ground software (gsw) in the following files:
-  * `./gsw/cosmos/config/system/nos3_system.txt`
-  * `./gsw/cosmos/config/tools/cmd_tlm_server/nos3_cmd_tlm_server.txt`
-  * `./gsw/scripts/launch.sh`

 ## Overview
-In addition to being used by the template generator, the generic_thruster component provides an executable example for the user.
-This generic_thruster component is a UART device that accepts multiple commands, including requests for telemetry and data.
-The available FSW is for use in the core Flight System (cFS) while the GSW supports COSMOS.
-A NOS3 simulation is available which includes both generic_thruster and 42 data providers.
+The generic thruster is a UART device that can be used to command the thrusters on and off.
+The available flight software is for use in the core Flight System (cFS) while the ground software supports COSMOS.
+A NOS3 simulation is available which uses a 42 data provider.

+## Mechanical
+### Reference System
+The +x axis is in the direction of the thrust.
+The +y and +z axes are perpendicular to the thruster, and together with the +z axis make an orthogonal, right-handed coordinate system.

 # Device Communications
 The protocol, commands, and responses of the component are captured below.